aantipov/moiva-blog/content/post/2021-02-17-universal-tool.md

 When npm packages were the only citizens in the Moiva world, the task was solved easily - the selected npm packages' names were listed in a query parameter: `https://moiva.io/?compare=react+svelte+vue`.

 Having 2 types of citizens, npm and Github, where one depends on the other, complicates things a bit.
-Moreover, we want to build a future proof solution that can incorporate other types of citizens like PIP and Maven.
+Moreover, we want to build a future-proof solution that can incorporate other types of citizens like PIP and Maven.

 GitHub has a broader scope than npm and my first idea was to replace URL npm identifiers with GitHub identifiers.
 But there are 2 problems with it:
 - it's not clear how to derive the npm package from the GitHub repository.
 At least I couldn't find the solution for that.
 - one GitHub repo can be a source of multiple npm packages.
 There is no 1:1 connection.

-It lead me to a conclusion that GitHub and npm should be referenced separately in the URL.
+It lead me to the conclusion that GitHub and npm should be referenced separately in the URL.

 So I just decided to have separate query parameters: `https://moiva.io/?npm=svelte+vue&github=meteor/meteor`.